 The scanning frequency was 2.25 MHz.
 Scaling and caliper functions were not present.

-James Griffith and Walter Henry produced a mechanical oscillating real-time scanning apparatus in 1973 which was capable of producing clear 30 degree sectoral real-time images of good resolution.
-The transducer was employed extensively in cardiac scanners and the design was hailed as one of the significant milestones in the development of echocardiography.
-Other mechanical systems published included an oscillating design with membrane-oil coupling from W N McDicken in Edinburgh (1974, produced commercially as the EMI® Emisonic 4260), a continuously rotating wheel with radially-mounted transducers from Hans Hendrik Holm in Denmark (1975), and a single transducer direct-contact design from Reginald Eggleton in Indiana (1975).
+James Griffith and Walter Henry at the National Institute of Health produced a mechanical oscillating real-time scanning apparatus in 1973 which was capable of producing clear 30 degree sectoral real-time images of good resolution.
+The scanner was essentially a motor-driven oscillating transducer coupled with a commercially available one-dimensional echocardiograph (the SmithKline Eckoline 20).
+The 2-D scanning device was hailed as one of the most significant milestones in the development of echocardiography, and indeed in the development of sonography in general.
+Other mechanical systems published included an oscillating design with membrane-oil coupling from W N McDicken in Edinburgh (1974, produced commercially as the EMI® Emisonic 4260), a continuously rotating wheel with radially-mounted transducers from Hans Hendrik Holm and Allen Northeved in Denmark (1975), and a single transducer direct-contact design from Reginald Eggleton in Indiana (1975).
+The design, which was supposed to have been modified from the mechanisms of an "electric toothbrush", was a commercial success.
 Toshiba®, in Japan produced their first prototype real-time mechanical sector scanner in 1975, the SSL-51H.
 A number of others were available commercially soon afterwards and sold well such as the circular rotating system Combison 100 from Kretztechnik® of Austria (1977), produced under the ingenuity of Carl Kretz.

 Although these have relatively heavy probes they produced outstanding real time resolution in the near and far field (because of highly focused beams resulting from the relatively large curvatured transducers and the lens apparatus) and with much less image-degrading electronic noise that was associated with electronic scanners that soon became available at around the same time.

-The large hand-held circular rotating transducer from KretzTechnik® and the resultant sector image.
+The large hand-held circular rotating transducer (Combison 100) from KretzTechnik® and the resultant sector image.

 The transducer is connected to the main console by a flexible cable.

 The concept of the multi-element linear electronic arrays was first described by Werner Buschmann in an ophthalmologic application in 1964 in East Berlin.
-His probe consisted of 10 small transducers mounted on an arc-shaped appartus to fit over the eye.
-A number of designs followed on the same concept.
+His probe, fabricated in collaboration with Kretztechnik AG consisted of 10 small transducers mounted on an arc-shaped appartus to fit over the eye.
+Buschmann's transducer however, never became very functional in a clinical setting and did not go into serial production.
+A number of similar designs followed on the same concept.
 Jean Perilhou and her group in France, working under the auspices of the Philips® Company, described a multi-element scanning array in 1967, although they do not produce images in a real-time fashion.
 The real-time array concept was further expanded by Nicolaas Bom at the Thoraxcenter, University Hospital, Erasmus University in Rotterdam, the Netherlands.
 His initial design in 1971, which was described in his application for a Dutch patent, consisted of only 20 crystals (each 4mm x 10mm).
 The probe face was 66 mm long and 10 mm wide and produced 20 scan lines.
 It operated at a frequency of 3.0 MHz sweeping at a frame rate of 150 frames/sec.
 The axial resolution was 1.25 mm while the beam width at 6 cm was 10 mm.
 This abeit simple and inadequate design at that time has evolved into the very sophisticated real-time scanners that are widely available today.